floschu/Reaktor/README.md

 ![Reaktor Version](https://img.shields.io/badge/Reaktor-0.0.1-red.svg) ![minSdk](https://img.shields.io/badge/minSdk-14-green.svg)

-Reaktor is a framework for a reactive and unidirectional application architecture.
+Reaktor is a framework for a reactive and unidirectional Kotlin application architecture.
 It is a Kotlin port of the [ReaktorKit](https://github.com/ReactorKit/ReactorKit/) Swift concept.

 <p align="center">